MMichael4/Project-II/README.md

 Understanding of one-to-many and many-to-many relationships Clean, normalized schema design as a foundation for future queries, reporting, or application development

-👤 Author Ishan Chandra — MBA | Data Analyst | SQL
+👤 Author Michael Michael — BA | Data Analyst | SQL